 I'm sharing an apartment with three other people.
 Our ages vary from 17 to 30+.
 I consider myself a very neat person and respectful to others.
 We all share the cleaning duties of our apartment, which I have gladly done, but the problem is that I am becoming increasingly verbally harassed from the roomies to clean and pick up messes that I didn’t make.
 I can take constructive criticism but now it's turning towards bullying.
 What options do I have?
 We mostly get along, but I’m tired of being their whipping stick.

 - Talk about it.
 Your personal health is a priority.
-People don't usually wake up wanting to be berated at school or work.
-Targets of bullying may feel ashamed, feel that they're at fault for not "standing up" to the bully, feel weak, feel like talking does no good, or believe others don't care because of the inaction of bystanders, but talking it out with loyal peers, trusted figures (e.g., family, clergy, teachers), or a mental health professional may help you work through the stress and trauma of being bullied as well as determine next steps.
+Targets of bullying may feel ashamed, feel that they're at fault for not "standing up" to the bully, feel weak, feel like talking does no good, or believe others don't care because of the inaction of bystanders.
+However, talking it out with loyal peers, trusted figures (e.g., family, clergy, teachers), or a mental health professional may help you work through the stress and trauma of being bullied as well as determine next steps.

 - Schedule a meeting.
 If the situation seems fixable and you feel comfortable doing so, it may be worth giving a formal sit down meeting a try.
-This would be a venue to air the concerns you have about the condition of the situation and how you're being treated.
+This would be a venue to air your concerns about the situation and how you're being treated.
 Consider starting with “I feel _____ when you say/do ______” and give some examples of the bullying you've experienced.
-You could voice your honest desire to work things out and to have a clean, peaceful, and cooperative environment.
-At the same time, prioritize your safety and health — if confrontation doesn't seem like it would be constructive, then try other options.
+You could voice your desire to work things out and to have a clean, peaceful, and cooperative environment.
+It may also be helpful to remain calm, since many bullies enjoy getting a rise out of their victim.

 - Request mediation.
-If the meeting seems like a good option but you're worried about being outnumbered or treated unfairly, see if you could get a neutral third party to mediate or facilitate the conversation.
+If meeting seems like a good option but you're worried about being outnumbered or treated unfairly, see if you could get a neutral third party to mediate or facilitate the conversation.
 If you’re living in university housing, consider asking a resident advisor (RA), hall director, or a professional from the Ombuds Office to assist.
 Alternatively, a mental health professional may also be able to assist.

 - Seek outside help.
-If mediation feels too unsafe or if the bully refuses it, the next step may be to report their behavior to the proper office.
+If meeting feels too unsafe or if the bully refuses it, the next step may be to report their behavior to the proper office.
 Document each bullying incident that occurs — the time, place, and details of the incident (like what happened, and who said or did what).
-It may be useful to have some possible solutions in mind, such as a request for new roommates or systems taken to minimize contact with the bully.
-Reporting to higher authorities, such as the dean of student life, Human Resources personnel, or the police, is recommended if the bully refuses to stop despite repeated warnings to the bully and the proper offices.
-Explain to them that you tried to get your concerns heard with outside help and that they were unresponsive.
-Keep records of all correspondence.
-There have been lawsuits filed and won by people whose schools and workplaces refused to take action to protect them from bullying and harassment.
-But hopefully it doesn't come to that point.
+It may be useful to have some possible solutions in mind, such as a request for new roommates or a schedule change to minimize contact with the bully.
+Reporting to higher authorities, such as a Hall Director, the Ombudsperson, a medical or mental health professional, or the police, is recommended if the bully refuses to stop despite being repeatedly asking them to stop.

 - Safety plan.
 If you feel unsafe, develop a plan of what you might do if you start to feel like you're in danger.
-Try to identify your supporters (close friends or loyal colleague) that may accompany you as you are around the bully.
-If physical threats or violence occurs, please contact security or call 911.
+Try to identify your supporters (close friends, family, loyal colleagues) that could accompany you if/when you are around the bully.

 - Leave.
-If the bullying situation becomes an aggressive relationship, consider disconnecting from the relationship the same way as terminating an abusive dating relationship.
+If the bullying situation becomes an unhealthy relationship, consider leaving.
 Attempting to work things out with an abusive relationship may not be productive, healthy, or safe.
-In a work setting, try voicing your concerns of the bully during a voluntary leave.
-Those who leave taking control of the situation tend to bounce back the quickest.